 5. Natural Mulch (The Budget-Friendly & Natural Choice)

 Why It Works: For a very affordable and natural-looking play surface, dog-safe wood mulch is a great option.
 This is particularly effective for creating a dedicated dog run or a specific play zone within a larger yard.
-It completely eliminates mud, is soft on paws, and the right kind of wood can even help control odors and repel fleas and ticks.
+It eliminates mud, is soft on paws, and the right kind of wood can even help control odors and repel fleas and ticks.

 CRITICAL SAFETY WARNING: You must NEVER use Cocoa Mulch.
 It is made from cocoa bean shells and contains theobromine, which is toxic to dogs, just like chocolate.